alexjmccoy/hugo-blog/content/posts/test-post.md

 I wanted to alter my configuration to

-a. make it possible to blog from my iPad AND
+1. make it possible to blog from my iPad AND
-b. host images on the VPS
+2. host images on the VPS

 This was written on the VPS with hugo installed and the images are served up on the same VPS with caddy.

 Here's a test image, uploaded from the iPad with Secure Shellfish:

 ![in the trees](https://alzxjm.com/2025/IMG_3217.jpeg)